 Image: Alex Whitehead/SWpix.com

 “It was not the plan,” he grinned in his post-race press conference, resplendent in rainbows in a room filled with awe-struck journalists.
 “I was thinking: I’m putting one bullet to one knee and another bullet to another knee a couple of minutes later.
-But I was riding with my legs and my head, counting down the kilometres and trying not to go over the limit and I made it.
+But I was riding with my legs and my head, counting down the kilometres and trying not to go over the limit and I made it.”

 He did add that that his Slovenian teammate, Jan Tratnik, had offered him a lifeline as he bridged across to the breakaway in his trademark, aggressive style.

-“When I saw Jan in the front, I knew he is such a machine who can pull super strong and that's what he did.
+“When I saw Jan in the front, I knew he was such a machine who could pull super strong and that's what he did.
 He gave me hope and motivation,” Pogačar stated.
 “When I caught the breakaway, I knew we had to get Jan to work immediately as Belgium was trying to close the move down really fast.
 Everyone knew what was going to happen when I joined the break with Jan.
 Everyone expected Jan to pull and I would attack.”

 The problem for the rest of the peloton is that, as Pogačar says, they all know what he is going to do.
 An attack is always coming from the Slovenian rider, it’s obvious whenever he lines up on the start line of a bike race.
 Yet they can simply do nothing about it.
 Pogačar doesn’t need to wake up on time, he doesn’t need to think, he can do “stupid” things but he can still win.
 Even as the time gap teetered dangerously close to half a minute in the closing kilometres of the race, Pogačar didn’t panic.
 He never does.